Community Based Policing

 - All college house residences under CHAS (two detectives per house)

-- All cultural resource centers (LGBT Ctr., GIC, La Casa, MAKUU, PAACH, and Women's Ctr.)
+- All cultural resource centers (LGBT Center., GIC, La Casa, MAKUU, PAACH, and the Women’s Center)

 - Office of Affirmative Action